 Duped investors in offshore sale of risky mortgage securities and scammed Fannie Mae & Freddie Mac.

 While these financial penalties represent historic records, they are a drop in the bucket compared to the hundreds of billions banks earned from scamming the public & its own customers for years.

 Yet not a single banker has gone to jail after committing these horrible, criminal offenses!

 And here’s the really scary part: Despite paying $81 billion in restitution & penalties, banks are still gambling with your money.

-Congress recently passed a new spending bill that allows banks to once again use your deposited money to bet on those insanely risky derivatives that caused the global financial collapse of 2008!
+Congress passed another spending bill that allows banks to once again use your deposited money to bet on those insanely risky derivatives that caused the global financial collapse of 2008!